Planning for dementia care

 When your parent is still lucid

-If your mother or father is in the early stages of dementia, involve him or her in the decision-making process as much as you can.
+If your mother or father is in the early stages of dementia, get started on dementia care planning and involve him or her in the decision-making process as much as you can.
 This will ensure care later in his or her life conforms to his or her wishes.
-It can also give you considerable peace of mind to know your parent understands the eventual need for memory care in an assisted living community – many adult children of people with dementia are afraid to feel they are abandoning their parents, but having a conversation about residential care in advance can help alleviate these feelings.
+It can also give you considerable peace of mind to know your parent understands the eventual need for memory care in an assisted living community – many adult children of people living with dementia are afraid they are abandoning their parents, but having a conversation about residential care in advance can help alleviate these feelings.

 While your parent is able to do so, it is also ideal to set up powers of attorney for financial and health care matters.
 It will be vital to be able to work with the person managing your parent’s finances in order to pay for assisted living, and it will also be necessary to make decisions about your parent’s care when he or she can no longer do so.
 If your parent is able to choose who makes these decisions, everything will proceed more smoothly.
 It is also an ideal time to set up a release of medical information so you can be as involved as possible in your parent’s care.